 The Biology Department has established the following additional requirements for doctoral students.
-The advisory committee must contain at least 2 tenured or tenure-track members of the

-Biology graduate faculty.
+The advisory committee must contain at least 2 tenured or tenure-track members of the Biology graduate faculty.
 Faculty having joint appointments in the Department of Biology are considered Biology faculty and cannot serve as the out-of-department member of a Biology graduate student's advisory committee.

-D. Degree Plan
+C. Degree Plan

-The degree plan should be developed in consultation with the student's advisory committee and submitted to the Biology Department Graduate Advising Office prior to registering for the 3rd semester (excluding summer terms).
+The degree plan should be developed in consultation with the student's advisory committee and submitted through the OGAPS DPSS system (https://ogsdpss.tamu.edu/) prior to registering for the 3rd semester (excluding summer terms).
 This deadline was established to ensure that students consult with their advisory committees about course work before beginning the second year of study.